imrany/environment-monitor/README.md

 It has a single post route `/api/sensor_data` that insert the sensory data received from the `EPS32` to `MySQL database`, which your will create on your `MySQL Server`.
 Use `sensor_data_db` for the database name.

-- Config your `MySql server` on your machine and enter it connection credentials in `./server/app.py`
+- Config your `MySql server` on your machine and enter it database connection settings in `./server/app.py`
 - Then run server by running

   ```bash